-I suppose this isn’t something to do in Medellin, since I’m telling you to leave, but any visit to Medellin should include a day or weekend trip to one of the many beautiful pueblos that surround it.
+I suppose this isn’t something to do in Medellin since I’m telling you to leave, but any visit to Medellin should include a day trip (or weekend trip!) to one of the many beautiful pueblos that surround it.

-It’s something that many locals partake in as well on the the weekends.
+It’s something that many locals partake in as well on the weekends.

-Two of my favorite pueblos are Santa Fe de Antioquia and Guatape.
+My two favorite nearby pueblos are Santa Fe de Antioquia and Guatape.

 Santa Fe de Antioquia is located to the west, through one of the longest tunnels in South America, and features beautiful colonial architecture and cobblestone streets.
 It is considerably hotter than Medellin though, so keep that in mind.

 Guatape is located in the opposite direction, up in the slightly cooler mountains, east of Medellin.

 Here you’ll find the towering rock monolith known as La Piedra del Penol, which you can hike up the 800 or so stairs to the top.
 There’s also a massive lake on the grounds, a colorful little town, and lots of activities to do here.

 Both are fun, but Santa Fe is more hot weather and hanging out by the pool and Guatape is interesting activities and beautiful views.
 I prefer Guatape, personally.

 Pablo Escobar Tours

 And finally, the ONE thing you should NOT DO while in Medellin… Please, don’t patronize the Pablo Escobar tours here.